elementary-Inc/blog/_posts/2022/2022-01-18-2021-ui-study-findings-dock-multitasking.md

 >#### Do you remove or replace the default items on the dock or taskbar?
 >
+>e.g. the dock on elementary OS or macOS, the taskbar on Windows, a panel, etc.
+>
 >- None
 >- A few (less than half)
 >- Most (half or more)